meetsmore/nittei/examples/retry-mechanism.md

-# Retry Mechanism for GET Requests
+# Retry mechanism for idempotent requests

-The Nittei JavaScript client supports automatic retry for GET requests when encountering connection errors like timeouts or connection resets.
+The Nittei JavaScript client supports automatic retry for idempotent requests (GET, PUT and DELETE) when encountering connection errors like timeouts, connection resets or internal server errors.

 ## Configuration